-Lenders will confront Japan's Olympus Corp next week to demand an explanation for an accounting scandal engulfing the firm, a banking source said on Friday, though he denied reports that they intended to seek more security over their loans.
+Lenders will confront Japan's Olympus Corp next week to demand an explanation for an accounting scandal engulfing the firm, a banking source said on Friday, though he denied reports they would seek more security over their loans.

-The disgraced maker of cameras and medical equipment faces being delisted from the stock market, and is being investigated by police and regulators, after it admitted this week to hiding investment losses for decades and using part of $1.3 billion in M&A payments to aid the cover-up.
+The disgraced maker of cameras and medical equipment risks being delisted from the stock market, and is being investigated by police and regulators, after it admitted this week to hiding investment losses for decades and using M&A payments to aid the cover-up.

-The Nikkei newspaper said on Friday the concealment could have stood at more than 130 billion yen ($1.68 billion) at its peak, and added that Olympus's creditors were now likely to press for a change in lending terms.
+The Nikkei newspaper said the concealment could have exceeded 130 billion yen ($1.68 billion) at its peak, adding creditors were likely to press for a change in lending terms.

-But the banking source denied this was the purpose of the planned meeting between Olympus and its creditors, which include Sumitomo Mitsui Financial Group, Mitsubishi UFJ Financial Group and Mizuho Financial Group.
+But the banking source denied this was the purpose of the meeting between Olympus and its creditors, which include Sumitomo Mitsui Financial Group, Mitsubishi UFJ Financial Group and Mizuho Financial Group.
+The meeting is likely to take place on November 16, two banking sources said.

 Delisting would effectively leave the 92-year-old company cut off from equity capital markets at a time when its shares have already lost three-quarters of their market value and its balance sheet is vulnerable to major asset writedowns.

-The stock see-sawed wildly in heavy trade on Friday, losing as much as 10 percent to 435 yen in an initial wave of selling then recovering within minutes to register a small gain.
-It last traded at around 480 yen, down 0.8 percent on Thursday's close.
+The stock see-sawed in heavy trade on Friday, losing as much as 10 percent to 435 yen in an initial wave of selling then recovering within minutes to register a small gain.

 Traders said the volatility would likely persist, with buyers emerging as the stock sinks close to its book value, thought to be around 430 to 436 yen.